chaos-mesh/website/docs/send-http-request-on-workflow.md

 | Follow 301/302 Location | boolean | The value of this parameter corresponds to the `-L` parameter of `curl`. | `false` | No | `false` |
 | Json Content | boolean | The parameter appends `Content-Type: application/json` to the header of an HTTP request. | `false` | No | `false` |

-The value of the `name` field of the generated task node adds the suffix `http-request` to the end of "name".
+The generated task node appends the suffix `http-request` to the value of its `name` field.